Building a Retrieval-Augmented Generation Chatbot with SvelteKit and Xata Vector Search

 <slot />

-Here's a preview of what we've succesfully created with SvelteKit and Xata 👇🏻
+Here's a preview of what we've successfully created with SvelteKit and Xata 👇🏻

 Conversational UI with Xata